brennalaurentan/tp/docs/UserGuide.md

 track with the band's activities.

-Optimised for use via a Command Line Interface (CLI), BandBook can assist you in managing your members' details faster than traditional GUI apps.
+Optimised for use via a Command Line Interface (CLI), BandBook can assist you in managing your members' details faster than traditional Graphical User Interface (GUI) apps.

 ## Purpose of this user guide and how you should use it
 The objective of this user guide is for you to learn how to use BandBook effectively and efficiently.
 We will guide you through